Online Prints of Burning Man Photos: Is that commercial exploitation of the Artists's work?

 Feel free to post comments or contact me about this post.

-To order a print or poster:
+To order a print, poster, wall-peel, Fine Art archival print or canvas:

 Of course, prints are made from the original high-resolution images and won't have any watermark!